 If you must stop using abacavir, dolutegravir, and lamivudine because of an allergic reaction, you should never use the medicine again.
 Return the unused medicine to your doctor or pharmacist.
 A worse reaction, possibly even death, can occur if you use the medicine again.
 Tell your doctor right away if you have ever taken abacavir, especially if you have experienced an allergic reaction to it in the past.

-abacavir, dolutegravir, and lamivudine may increase your risk of having a heart attack.
-Symptoms include: chest pain or discomfort, pain or discomfort in the arms, jaw, back or neck, shortness of breath, nausea, sweating, or vomiting.
+Abacavir, dolutegravir, and lamivudine may increase your risk of having a heart attack.
+Symptoms include: chest pain or discomfort, pain or discomfort in the arms, jaw, back or neck, nausea, sweating, or vomiting.